-We survey our customers annually and feed back on this and on our achievements for the year.
-We publish a brief report, which we aim to make brief and bright so that it is of interest to as many customers as possible
+We survey our customers annually and feed back on this and on our achievements for the year in a performance report. we aim to make this brief and bright so that it is of interest to as many customers as possible.

 - Performance report 2015/16 [PDF]

 Please note that as well as our annual survey, your comments are welcome at anytime in person, by phone, letter, suggestion box, email, Facebook, Twitter and via our online catalogue.

 We set targets in our service action plan each year.
 The service plan also describes some of the ways we measure our performance and keep up with customer needs.

 - 2016-17 Service Plan [PDF]

 - 2014-15 Service Plan [PDF]